• Latest

 Fear of Your Spouse

 Fear of your spouse is a common fear.
 It can be caused by many things, such as not feeling safe with your partner, worrying about what they might do, or fearing their reaction if you say or do something.
-This fear can keep you from being yourself around them and from enjoying your time together.
+This fear can keep you from being around them and enjoying your time together.

 If you are experiencing fear of your spouse, it is important to talk to them.
 Let them know what you’re afraid of and why.